openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

    attributes are being written any plain text must be properly HTML-escaped.

-HTML Context and Escaping
+HTML context and escaping
 =========================

 The outermost context of an HTML file is HTML.
 In an HTML context inside an HTML file, data is kept safe by HTML-escaping.

-How HTML-Escaping Makes HTML Safe
+How HTML escaping makes HTML safe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. highlight:: mako